 5.1.13 The suction pipe, outlet pipe and valve of the fire pump shall meet the following requirements:

-1. There should not be less than two suction pipes in a set of fire pumps.
-When one in damage or maintenance status, the other suction pipes should still be able to supply all the fire water design flow;
+1. There shall not be less than two suction pipes in a set of fire pumps.
+When one in damage or maintenance status, the other suction pipes shall still be able to supply all the fire water design flow;

-2. The setting of fire pump suction pipe should avoid the formation of airbags;
+2. The setting of fire pump suction pipe shall avoid the formation of airbags;

-3. There should not be less than two feeder main pipes in a set of fire pumps to connect with the fire water loop pipe network.
-When one in maintenance status, the other feeder pipes should still be able to supply all the fire water design flow;
+3. There shall not be less than two feeder main pipes in a set of fire pumps to connect with the fire water loop pipe network.
+When one in maintenance status, the other feeder pipes shall still be able to supply all the fire water design flow;

 5.2.4 The installation of high-place fire tank shall meet the following requirements: